Recent Memories

 My Mother was born in Pewsey in early 1900 - my Grandfather fell off a ladder when mending his roof and broke his back and died.
 I visited Pewsey as a boy.
 Names n my mind Hector Ward -Solicitor / the Siney Family/

 As a young boy in mid to late 1940s and early 1950s I used to travel from my home in Wisbech to spend my summer holidays with my grand parents who used to live in Marley Lane.
 They had a bungalow called Birch Holme that was white in colour and with an extensive plot of land.
 Next door was a farm which I believe was called Windmill Farm.
-I remember going round to the farm to play with the farmer's son whose name I ...see more
+I remember going round to the farm to play with the farmer's son whose name I can't ...see more

 I was born in chapel street number 14wich was the back of a shop next to gittens it was owned by mrs price who also lived there at the back of the house my grandmother dolly perry had 2 shops along the high street and a lodging house which was mostly ocupied by irish men who came to do our roads ect i have lots of happy memories of the area and can recall most areas as we spent many hours playing in the ...see more